Notes to Schedule of Expenditures for Federal Awards for the Year Ended Aug. 31, 2021

-Federal award program titles are reported as presented in the Catalog of Federal Domestic Assistance (CFDA).
-Federal award program titles not presented in the CFDA are identified by federal agency number followed by (.XXX).
-Federal award programs include expenditures, pass-throughs to non-state agencies (i.e. payments to subrecipients), non-monetary assistance and loan programs.
+Federal award program titles are reported by assistance listing number (ALN) as presented in the System for Award Management (SAM).
+Federal award program titles not presented in the SAM are identified by federal agency number followed by (.XXX).
+U.S. Department of Education (ED) subprograms are identified by a subprogram letter after the ALN and presented by ED subprogram title.
+Federal award programs include expenditures, pass-throughs to non-state agencies (i.e., payments to subrecipients), non-monetary assistance and loan programs.

 (c) Basis of Accounting

 The expenditures for each of the federal financial assistance programs are presented in the schedule on the accounting basis as presented on the fund financial statements.
 For entities with governmental funds, expenditures are presented on a modified accrual basis.
 For entities with proprietary or fiduciary funds, expenditures are presented on the full accrual basis.
-Such expenditures are recognized following, as applicable, either the cost principles in OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, or the cost principles contained in Title 2 U.S. Code of Federal Regulations, Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, in which certain types of expenditures are not allowable or are limited as to reimbursement for all awards except the Coronavirus Relief Fund (CFDA 21.019) and programs identified in Appendix I of the 2020 Compliance Supplement.
-CFDA 21.019 follows criteria determined by the U.S. Department of the Treasury for allowability of costs.
-Programs identified in Appendix I of the 2020 Compliance Supplement follow the cost principles in the Uniform Grant Management Standards issued by the Texas Comptroller of Public Accounts for allowability of costs.
+Such expenditures are generally recognized following the cost principles contained in Title 2 U.S. Code of Federal Regulations, Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, in which certain types of expenditures are not allowable or are limited as to reimbursement for all awards except the Coronavirus Relief Fund (ALN 21.019) and programs identified in Appendix I of the 2021 Compliance Supplement.
+ALN 21.019 follows criteria determined by the U.S. Department of the Treasury for allowability of costs.
+Programs identified in Appendix I of the 2021 Compliance Supplement follow the cost principles in the Uniform Grant Management Standards issued by the Texas Comptroller of Public Accounts for allowability of costs.

-The expenditures in the Student Financial Assistance Cluster that meet the requirements for continuing compliance include the beginning balance of outstanding loans from previous reporting period, new loans processed in the current reporting period and the administrative cost recovered.
-See note 5 for more information on all loan expenditures.
+The expenditures in the Student Financial Assistance Cluster that meet the requirements for continuing compliance include the beginning balance of outstanding loans from the previous reporting period, new loans processed in the current reporting period and the administrative cost recovered.
+See Note 5 for more information on all loan expenditures.

 Both the modified accrual and accrual basis of accounting use an estimation approach to determine the amount of expenditures incurred if not yet billed by a vendor.
 Thus, those federal programs presenting negative amounts on the schedule are the result of prior year estimates being overstated and/or reimbursements due back to the grantor.